-hours are included in the weekly report to the national senior team.
+There is an acuity and clinical staffing ratio policy that describes rostering and staffing ratios in an event of acuity change and outbreak management.
+The VM interviewed confirmed staff needs and weekly hours are included in the weekly report to the national senior team.
 The roster provides sufficient and appropriate coverage for the effective delivery of care and support.

-All registered nurses and all caregivers hold current first aid certificates.
+All registered nurses and caregivers hold current first aid certificates.
 There is a first aid trained staff member on duty 24/7.
-No agency staff have been utilised since opening, sick leave/annual leave are filled by a casual pool or staff working overtime.
 Staff and residents are informed when there are changes to staffing levels, evidenced in staff interviews.
 Residents confirmed their care requirements are attended to in a timely manner.